 Health Services Vehicle | (336) 273-7200

-- The Office of the Dean of Students offers free rides to assist students get to their appointments at student health.
-The vehicle is available 8:30 am-4:00 pm, Monday-Friday.
-Students must call one-hour in advance to request pick-up and inform the office of the pick-up location at nearest university parking lot.
-The primary purpose of vehicle is to transport students to and from health and counseling services.
+- The Office of the Dean of Students offers free rides to assist students to get to their appointments at student health.
+The vehicle is available 8:30 am-4:00 pm, Monday-Friday and 8:30am-3:00, Friday.
+Students must call one hour in advance to request pick up and inform the office of the pick up location at the nearest university parking lot.
+The primary purpose of the vehicle is to transport students to and from health and counseling services.
 The office will work to accommodate other requests but cannot guarantee availability of the vehicle (i.e. transport to class).
-The Vehicle must pick-up and drop-off students on university property.
+The vehicle must pick up and drop off students on university property.

 Handicap Parking Permits | (336) 278-5555

 - Students may obtain a temporary university handicap parking permit from Campus Safety and Police (336-278-5555).
-To begin with, a student must get authorization from Disability Resources (see above: Disability Resources).
-Student must possess or purchase the standard parking permit for their residential area or commuter pass.
-Handicap permit may be utilized by the student or friend(s) assisting with transportation.
+To begin, a student must get authorization from Disability Resources (see above: Disability Resources).
+Students must possess or purchase the standard parking permit for their residential area or commuter pass.
+A handicap permit may be utilized by the student or friend(s) assisting with transportation.
 This permit is valid for on-campus parking only.